Responsive design is now the industry standard for web design. But it wasn’t always that way.

 “Getting more heads thinking about concepting made a huge difference to our project,” Memoria said.
 “It gives us a higher chance to design something far superior.
 There is no reason to focus on tangential use cases–by testing and iterating just on the main experience, we can come up with something more pure.”

 The team would only formally check in once a day.
 Sometimes they might switch off on designs to help solve roadblocks.
-The team actually worked in a meeting room at Virgin America headquarters, with Memoria moving his family from New York to the San Francisco Bay Area to be physically present and immersed with the client.
+The team actually worked in a meeting room at Alaska Airlines headquarters, with Memoria moving his family from New York to the San Francisco Bay Area to be physically present and immersed with the client.

-Because they were all travelers and Virgin America customers, they were able to quickly draw from existing customer research provided by the client.
+Because they were all travelers and Alaska Airlines customers, they were able to quickly draw from existing customer research provided by the client.
 The team had noticed in the collective research that booking a flight was really all anyone wanted to do, so they had further validation that they were solving the right problem.

 After just two weeks of focused workshops and co-design, the team was ready to present their design strategy to executive stakeholders.